Precision magnetometry exploiting excited state quantum phase transitions: Funding information

-{\bf Acknowledgements} \\ U.~M. acknowledges interesting and helpful discussions with Andrea Trombettoni.
-Q.~W. gratefully acknowledges support from the National Science Foundation of China under grant No.~11805165, Zhejiang Provincial Nature Science Foundation under Grant No.~LY20A050001, the Slovenian Research Agency (ARRS) under the Grant No.~J1-4387.
-U.~M. gratefully acknowledges support from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No. 754496 - FELLINI.
+Q.~W. acknowledges support from the Slovenian Research and Innovation Agency (ARIS) under the Grant Nos.~J1-4387 and P1-0306, the National Science Foundation of China under grant No.~11805165, and Zhejiang Provincial Nature Science Foundation under Grant No.~LY20A050001, U.~M. acknowledges support from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No. 754496 - FELLINI.